yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ##### Run the Dockerized Discovery Agent

-1. Copy the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to a keys directory.
+1. Copy the `private_key.pem` and `public_key.pem` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.

 2. Pull the latest image of the Discovery Agent: